Why Sink Repair Matters in Winter Garden, FL

 Leaky Pipes Under the Sink

 A leak below the sink can often go unnoticed until you find a soggy mess inside the cabinet.
 Left untreated, it can damage your flooring and create an ideal environment for mold and pests.
+Undetected leaks underneath kitchen or bathroom sinks can also lead to rotting cabinetry, subfloor damage, and hazardous mold growth.

 What Leads to Pipe Leaks: